 Which 3D Printing Materials Are Utilized for Aerospace Prototyping and Tooling?

-The following 3D printing materials are used for prototyping and tooling in the aerospace industry:
+The aerospace industry employs a range of advanced 3D printing materials to meet strict performance, durability, and weight requirements in prototyping and tooling.
+Below are the most common 3D printing materials used for prototyping and tooling in the aerospace industry:

 To learn more, check out our guide on Nylon Plastic Material.